Sidharth99/Data-Science/big-mart-sales-prediction/readme.md

 We at our end, have the actual sales for the test dataset, against which your predictions will be evaluated.
 We will use the <b>Root Mean Square</b> Error value to judge your response.

+<h3>What helped me?</h3>
-The model that gave me a good score was gradient-boosting-regressor from sklearn after preprocessing data and feature engineering with mse of 1149 and then I used TPOT-regressor for 5 mins which found a pipeline gradient-boosting-regressor stacked with extra-trees-regressor and that gave me a score of 1144.
+The model that gave me a good score was gradient-boosting-regressor from sklearn after preprocessing data and feature engineering with mse of 1149 and then I used TPOT-regressor for 5 mins(by 5 mins I mean that I forcefully stopped it.) which found a pipeline gradient-boosting-regressor stacked with extra-trees-regressor and that gave me a score of 1144.